-For the period under review, the continuing operations of GSB Group recorded a revenue of RM29.37million and a profit before tax of RM504,011, in comparison to a turnover of RM23.42million and loss before tax of RM3.21million for the same operations in the preceding financial year.
-However the discontinued operation made up for the loss after tax of RM4.1million and RM1.89million for the respective financial year.
+For the period under review, the continuing operations of GSB Group recorded a revenue of RM18 million and a loss before tax of RM598,241, in comparison to a turnover of RM29.26 million and profit before tax of RM639,192 for the same operations in the preceding financial year.
+However the discontinued operation made up for the loss after tax of RM111,499 and RM4.23 million for the respective financial year.

-Turnover from the continuing operations namely our Compact Discs ("CD") business reduced from RM16.32 million in Financial Year ("FY") 2008 to RM14.65 million in FY 2009.
-The Cassette business also have a lower performance by generating revenue of RM107,952 from RM304,578 in the previous year.
+The continuing operations namely our Compact Discs ("CD") business improved its profit even though revenue reduced from RM14.65 million in Financial Year ("FY") 2009 to RM12.43 million in FY 2010.